Jaxaax/Jaxaax.github.io/_pages/about.md

 ---

-I am actively seeking job opportunities, internships, or full-time positions in finance or data-related roles.
+I am actively seeking job opportunities, internships or full-time positions in finance or data-related roles.
 I am eager to bring my analytical skills and interdisciplinary approach to a dynamic team.
 If you are looking for someone who can blend quantitative analysis with strategic thinking, [let's connect](https://www.linkedin.com/in/aoqin-yan/)!